Editor's note: This article has been revised to include a new fundraising website for Hall/Hand family.

 Loved ones have since established a fundraiser on YouCaring.com, detailing the incident and seeking support for the three victims to cover the costs of medical care and perished essential possessions: http://bit.ly/1ghHHgE.

 Cole, Sharleen's sister, was released from Berkshire Medical Center and is staying with her daughter, according to the website.

 The husband and wife were transported to separate hospitals for treatment of what has been reported as at least second-degree burns.
 Dave Brooks, who carried his wife out of the burning building, was transported to the burn center at UMass Memorial Medical Center in Worcester for treatment of his injuries.
 According to hospital records, he was discharged from the hospital on Monday.

 Sharleen Brooks, however, has gone from being listed in critical to serious condition as of Wednesday afternoon, according to a spokesperson for Massachusetts General Hospital in Boston.
 The injured woman is being treated in the MGH Sumner Redstone Burn Center.
-According to the YouCaring webpage to benefit the victims, Sharleen has made it through an initial surgery, making it possible for the burn team to clean her wounds and take further assessment of her medical condition.

 The benefit webpage, which lists Neesha Dolan as the organizer, reported on Wednesday afternoon that $1,967 had been raised toward a $5,000 fundraising goal.

 In a message to supporters, the webpage reads: We would like you all to know that the family is aware of the incoming donations.
 We recognize that every [donor] deserves a personal and heartfelt "Thank You," and apologize that we have not been able to take care of that.
 Please know that we are overwhelmed with gratitude.
 Dineen has shed many a tear over the incoming funds, and we thank you from the bottom of our hearts collectively -- if not individually yet.